Las Labores: Economy

 The most important crop is that of the vine, to obtain wine, there are two Agrarian Cooperatives dedicated to the creation of wine "Virgen del Sagrario" and "San Isidro Labrador".

 The second crop in importance is the olive grove, to obtain olive oil, there is a Cooperative called "San Carlos Borromeo", although they existed in the past, there is currently no private oil mill in the town.
 Currently the Cooperative sells its oil under the name "Laboreño".

-There are several farms, mostly dedicated to raising chickens, although there are also breeders of pigs, goats and sheep.
+There are several farms, mostly dedicated to raising chickens, as well as pigs, goats and sheep.

 In the municipality of Las Labores there is also a factory of spirits products: Pernot Ricard España.